BOOKS FOR LIVING

 Will Schwalbe, the author of The End of Your Life Book Club, has once again given life to his love of books and reading.
 Books for Living would be a great book club pick.
 It is a book for every-day-living and a pure pleasure to recommend.

 There are as many reasons for reading as there are readers.
 Schwalbe’s introductory pages contain his inventory of reasons for picking up a book.
 “I’m not the same reader when I finish a book as I was when I started.
 Brains are tangles of pathways, and reading creates new ones.
 Every book changes your life.
 So, I like to ask: How is this book changing mine?”

 For those readers who love books about books, Schwalbe’s latest is a treasure.
-Not only does the reader get to see which books have made a difference in the author’s life, but we get to measure, and often re-measure, our own association with those titles.
+The reader sees which books have made a difference in the author’s life, and the chance to measure, and often re-measure, our own association with those titles.
 We may not begin a novel expecting to discover something within its plot or characters that will change our lives, but it can happen and often unexpectedly does.
-David Copperfield becomes a lifelong hero of sorts for Schwalbe, which is another reason for recommending Books for Living — it’s not only the author’s personal take on books but without becoming preachy his writing about books that were or are important to him invites us to remember our favorite books and maybe discover that they, too, taught us something about living.
+David Copperfield becomes a lifelong hero of sorts for Schwalbe, which is another reason for recommending Books for Living — without becoming preachy about the books that were or are important to him, Schwalbe invites us to remember our favorite books, and maybe discover that they, too, taught us something about living.

 Also available by Will Schwalbe: The End of Your Life Book Club.